Sampling-based vs. Design-based Uncertainty in Regression Analysis: Introduction

-To illustrate the differences between sampling-based inference and design-based inference, we present two examples in Tables \ref{tabel_sampling} and \ref{tabel_assignment}.
-In the example of Table \ref{tabel_sampling}, there is a finite population consiting of $n$ units, each characterized by the values of a pair of variables, $Y_i$ and $Z_i$.
-Here, we can define an estimand as a function of the pairs $\{(Y_i,Z_i)\}_{i=1}^n$ for the entire population.
-For example, the estimand could be the difference in the population average value of the outcome, $Y_i$, by values of the attribute, $Z_i$.
-Uncertainty about the estimand exists when we observe the values $(Y_i,Z_i)$ only for a subset of the population, the sample.
-In Table \ref{tabel_sampling} inclusion of unit $i$ in a sample is coded by the binary variable $R_i$.
-In this setting, an estimator can be naturally defined as the difference in the average value of the outcome, $Y_i$, by values of the attribute, $Z_i$, in the sample.
-Sampling-based inference uses information about the process that determines $R_1,\ldots, R_n$, to assess the variability of estimators across different potential samples.
+To illustrate the differences between sampling-based inference and design-based inference, consider two simple examples.
+In the example of Table \ref{tabel_sampling}, there is a finite population consisting of $n$ units with each unit characterized by a pair of variables, $Y_i$ and $Z_i$.
+Consider an estimand that is function of the full set of pairs $\{(Y_i,Z_i)\}^n_{i=1}$.
+Uncertainty about such an estimand arises when we observe the values $(Y_i,Z_i)$ only for a sample, that is, for a subset of the population.
+In Table \ref {tabel_sampling}, inclusion of unit $i$ in a sample is coded by the binary variable $R_i\in\{0,1\}$.
+An estimator is a function of the observed data, $\{(R_i,R_iY_i,R_iZ_i)\}^n_{i=1}$.
+Sampling-based inference uses information about the process that determines the sampling indicators $R_1,\ldots, R_n$ to assess the variability of estimators across different samples.
+The second and third sets of columns in Table \ref{tabel_sampling} depicts such alternative samples.